-First established in 2001, the Vessel Speed Reduction Program is a voluntary program designed to reduce smog-forming emissions from ocean-going vessels that slow their speeds as they approach or depart the Port, generally at 20 nautical miles from Point Fermin.
-Some participants have extended this voluntary speed limit to 40 nautical miles.
+First established in 2001, the Vessel Speed Reduction Program is a voluntary program designed to reduce smog-forming emissions from ocean-going vessels that slow their speeds as they approach or depart the Port, at 20 nautical miles (nm) or 40 nm from Point Fermin.
+Vessel fleet operators are rewarded incentive funding by meeting annual VSR compliance at either 20 nm or 40 nm.
+No registration is required.
 Vessel speeds are monitored by the Marine Exchange of Southern California.
-For more information, call (310) 832-6411.
+For more information, visit portoflosangeles.org.